 That being said, here are some of the most common symptoms of joint pain that your pup may express:

 - Loss of Appetite

-If you notice any of these behaviors in your dog without an obvious cause, it might be time to bring them in to your Orlando vet in order to have them examined for joint pain and its underlying conditions.
+If you notice any of these behaviors in your dog without an obvious cause, it might be time to bring them to your Orlando vet to have them examined for joint pain and its underlying conditions.

 Treatments For Joint Pain In Dogs

 The appropriate treatment for a dog's joint pain and its underlying cause will vary based on its severity and the specific root cause for your pup.
 Conditions like hip or elbow dysplasia will require surgical intervention to rectify, while some degenerative joint conditions if caught early, can be treated by a combination of nutrition, rehabilitation, and exercise prescribed by your vet.

 While the specific treatment may vary, the primary goal of treating joint pain in your dog is to get them back to its regular mobility and level of activity.
 This is especially important because well-developed muscles around your pup's joints help to reduce the stress and strain they place on their joints.
 An active dog is a healthy one.

 Most treatments will also involve an assessment of your dog's weight compared to its size.
 If they are overweight, they are placing extra strain on their joints and a diet may be prescribed to help ease the weight their pained joints have to bear.